Joe Biden’s Next Big Decision: Choosing a Running Mate

 Abrams, 46, is a star for many younger Democrats, a group Biden struggled to win over in the primary.
 And she could help turn Georgia into a genuine swing state.
 But the highest post she’s ever held is minority leader in the Georgia House of Representatives, a possible vulnerability in a time of crisis.

-Paul Maslin, a Democratic pollster based in the battleground state of Wisconsin, said it will be impossible for Biden to choose someone who will please everyone.
+Paul Maslin, a Democratic pollster based in the battleground state of Wisconsin, said it will be impossible for Biden to please everyone.

 “You can ask too much of a vice president pick to bridge everything — ideology, generational gap, gender, race, experience,” he said.
 “There’s going to be something wrong with every one of these choices.”